peterle95/peterle95/README.md

 *   🇩🇪 German (C2 - Proficient)
 *   🇬🇧 English (C2 - Proficient)
 *   🇷🇺 Russian (B1 - Intermediate)

-### 🌱 What I'm Learning / Working On

-*   Currently deep in development on **a full-stack web application for an ecological platform for privates and organisations, with data analysis tool using AI**.
-*   This project involves:
-    *   Building the frontend with **React / Next.js** and **TypeScript**.
-    *   Developing the backend logic using **Node.js**.
-    *   Managing data with **MongoDB**.
-    *   Containerizing the application environment using **Docker**.
-    *   Implementing version control best practices with **Git** and GitHub.
-*   This is a fantastic opportunity to apply concepts learned at 42 Berlin, particularly in system design, efficient algorithms, and collaborative development, while strengthening my skills across the full technology stack.

 ### 🎸 Outside of Code